dotnet/machinelearning/docs/building/windows-instructions.md

 ## Required Software

-1. **[Visual Studio 2019 or Visual Studio 2017](https://www.visualstudio.com/downloads/) (Community, Professional, Enterprise)** The Community version is completely free.
+1. **[Visual Studio 2019 / Visual Studio 2017](https://www.visualstudio.com/downloads/) (Community, Professional, Enterprise)** The Community version is completely free.
 The below build instructions were verified for VS 15.8.0 and higher.
 2. **[CMake](https://cmake.org/)** must be installed from [the CMake download page](https://cmake.org/download/#latest) and added to your path.

-### Visual Studio 2019 Visual Studio 2017 Installation
+### Visual Studio 2019 / Visual Studio 2017 Installation
 We have successfully verified the below build instructions for Visual Studio version 15.8.0 and higher.

-#### Visual Studio 2019 Visual Studio 2017 - 'Workloads' based install
+#### Visual Studio 2019 / Visual Studio 2017 - 'Workloads' based install

 The following are the minimum requirements:
   * .NET desktop development